Masakazu-Ishikawa137/SiCR/README.md

 ## 1. Introduction
 SiCR is web application specialized for single cell repertoire analysis.

+The high-throughput analysis technique for the antigen receptor repertoire has been developed through Next Generation Sequencing (NGS).
+Additionally, with the advent of Single-Cell RNA Sequencing (scRNA-seq), it has become possible to analyze the complete sequence information of antigen receptors for each individual cell.
+While scRNA-seq is a powerful tool, the analysis is complex and requires various analyses to obtain accurate data.
+Currently, there are several user-friendly tools available for scRNA-seq, but none are specifically designed for immuno-profiling.

+We have developed a web application called SiCR, which is based on R's Shiny and specializes in single-cell immune-profiling.
+In addition to the clustering and cell typing required for general single-cell analysis, SiCR allows for analysis of immune-profiling, such as predicting whether the chronotype is expanding in each group and which antigen the expanding chronotype targets.
+These analyses can be performed through mouse manipulation.
+Furthermore, SiCR allows for detailed figure settings, enabling immediate publication of results as a paper.

+SiCR is a comprehensive workbench that can be used by all biologists for analysis.
+SiCR significantly reduces the time and effort required to analyze and interpret information in single-cell immune-profiling.

 ## 2. Install SiCR
 ### 2.1 Install R and R studio
 If your PC (Windows, Mac, Linux) does not have R and R studio, please install these.